Eastern Front (World War I): Initial engagements

 At the same time, Austria-Hungary was trying to regain the territories lost in the summer.
 They attacked the Russians on the San River, and after a long period of fighting, they were forced to retreat.
 The Russians went on the offensive, came close to Krakow and occupied Chernivtsi, but a counterattack by the Central Powers saved the situation.

 The Ottoman Empire joined the war after the Black Sea raid, the first battle was the Battle of Cape Sarych.
+The Russians declared war on the Ottoman Empire on 1 November 1914.

 The year ended with a bloody battle on the rivers Bzura, Ravka, Nida and Pilica, where the Central Powers planned to take Warsaw, but could not and were forced to withdraw from the battle.